launchdarkly/java-server-sdk-consul/README.md

           <version>1.3.0</version>
         </dependency>

-4. Import the LaunchDarkly package and the package for this library:
+3. Import the LaunchDarkly package and the package for this library:

-        import com.launchdarkly.client.*;
+        import com.launchdarkly.sdk.server.*;
-        import com.launchdarkly.client.integrations.*;
+        import com.launchdarkly.sdk.server.integrations.*;

-5. When configuring your SDK client, add the Consul data store:
+4. When configuring your SDK client, add the Consul data store as a `persistentDataStore`.
+You may specify any custom Consul options using the methods of `ConsulDataStoreBuilder`.
+For instance, to customize the Consul hostname:

-        ConsulDataStoreBuilder consulStore = Consul.dataStore().host("my-consul-host");

         LDConfig config = new LDConfig.Builder()
-            .dataStore(Components.persistentDataStore(consulStore))
+            .dataStore(
+                Components.persistentDataStore(
+                	Consul.dataStore().host("my-consul-host")
+                )
+            )
             .build();

-        LDClient client = new LDClient("YOUR SDK KEY", config);

 By default, the store will try to connect to a local Consul instance on port 8500.
 There are methods in `ConsulDataStoreBuilder` for changing the configuration options.
 Alternatively, if you already have a fully configured Consul client object, you can tell LaunchDarkly to use that:

-        ConsulDataStoreBuilder consulStore = Consul.dataStore().existingClient(myConsulClientInstance);
+                Components.persistentDataStore(
+                	Consul.dataStore().existingClient(myConsulClientInstance)
+                )

 ## Caching behavior

-By default, for any persistent data store, the Java SDK uses an in-memory cache to reduce traffic to the database; this retains the last known data for a configurable amount of time.
-To change the caching behavior or disable caching, use the `PersistentDataStoreBuilder` methods:
+The LaunchDarkly SDK has a standard caching mechanism for any persistent data store, to reduce database traffic.
+This is configured through the SDK's `PersistentFeatureStoreBuilder` class as described the SDK documentation.
+For instance, to specify a cache TTL of 5 minutes:

-        LDConfig configWithLongerCacheTtl = new LDConfig.Builder()
+        LDConfig config = new LDConfig.Builder()
             .dataStore(
-                Components.persistentDataStore(consulStore).cacheSeconds(60)
+                Components.persistentDataStore(
+                    Consul.dataStore()
+                ).cacheTime(Duration.ofMinutes(5))
             )
             .build();

-        LDConfig configWithNoCaching = new LDConfig.Builder()
-            .dataStore(
-                Components.persistentDataStore(consulStore).noCaching()
-            )
-            .build();

-For other ways to control the behavior of the cache, see `PersistentDataStoreBuilder` in the Java SDK.

 ## About LaunchDarkly